IgniteUI/igniteui-blazor-examples/browser/IgBlazorSamples.Test/ReadMe.md

 - Instal Blazor **.NET SDK** from this website: https://dotnet.microsoft.com/learn/aspnet/blazor-tutorial/install

-- If you don't have pwsh, you will have to [install Powershell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell)
+- If you don't have `pwsh`, you will have to [install Powershell](https://docs.microsoft.com/powershell/scripting/install/installing-powershell)

 ## 1. Copying Samples to Browser